Proclus01/password-gen-for-zsh/README.md

 # Instructions

-Copy the script from the *script.sh* file and paste it into your *.zshrc* inside your main Mac OS directory.
+Copy the script from the *makepw.sh* file and paste it into your *.zshrc* inside your main Mac OS directory.

 Open a new terminal window